IMM (Singapore)

 The International Merchandising Mart Mall (usually referred to as IMM Mall) is an outlet mall owned by CapitaLand Mall Trust, located in Jurong East, Singapore.
+It is Singapore’s largest outlet mall with more than 100 outlet stores, offering up to 80% discount all year round.
 Opened in 1991, it is a five-storey mall with 961281 sqft of retail space.
 Besides retail stores, it also houses offices and warehouses for storage, which is advantageous in terms of cost efficiency to some retailers.
 The mall has capacity for 235 retail outlets and 430 non-retail outlets.
-Anchor tenants of the mall include Giant Hypermarket, Daiso department store, Popular Bookstore and Best Denki.
+Anchor tenants of the mall include Giant Hypermarket, Daiso department store and Best Denki.

+History

+Originally owned by a group of Japanese investors including Yaohan and the Trade Development Board, IMM partially opened in May 1991 and planned to be fully operational by September 1991.
+It was touted to be one of the world's largest one-stop wholesale centres.

 Renovation

 In May 2012, IMM began a $30 million renovation project.
 The size of the building was increased and more stores were set up in the shopping centre.

-Transport

-Free Shuttle Bus Services

-There are free Shuttle Bus Services at International Business Park.
-The passenger will be transported between IMM and International Business Park and the operating hours is from 11.30am to 2pm, from Monday to Friday except Public Holidays.
+In June 2024, IMM began another renovation project.
+Many shops such as Cotton On Outlet, were temporarily closed.
+Phase 1 reopened on 4 December 2024.